Sign up for Funding Circle newsletter!

-A merchant cash advance is a business cash advance against your future revenue.
-You get a lump sum of capital upfront, which you then pay back with a percentage of your daily sales.
+A merchant cash advance empowers your business to trade tomorrow’s earnings for cash today.
+You receive a lump sum of cash upfront, and then you pay back the advance with a percentage of your daily sales.
 You’re essentially selling your future sales at a discount.

 Factor rate: A calculation that helps you determine how much money you will pay back in total.

 Holdback rate: The percentage of your daily credit card sales that an MCA provider will take until you pay back what you borrowed (plus fees).

 ACH MCAs: Like a normal MCA, except your lender withdraws a fixed daily or weekly amount from your business bank account—not a percentage of your sales.

 Before you take on any new business financing, it’s important you understand the advantages and disadvantages.
 While merchant cash advances offer new and struggling businesses an incredible financial lifeline, they’re not flawless (like with any financing).
 Below, we’ll help you understand the pros and cons of an MCA so you’ll have realistic expectations.

 MCAs are all about speed.
 Everything from application to money in your account is lightning fast.
 Approval can take less than 24 hours, and funds can be in your account in less than 3 days.

 This speed comes because alternative lenders aren’t held to the same intensive regulations, allowing them to expedite the underwriting process (decreasing prices for them and hopefully for you, too).

 MCA providers are less concerned with your credit score and more interested in your credit card processing statements.
 After all, this provides more insight into how much you’ll be paying back each day.
 This allows startups, young businesses, and those with credit score issues to access small business financing.